stephweb/daw-php-validator/README.md

 ### Bugs and security Vulnerabilities

-If you discover a bug or a security vulnerability within DAW PHP Validator, please send a message to Steph.
+If you discover a bug or a security vulnerability within DAW PHP Validator, please send a message to Stephen.
 Thank you.
 All bugs and all security vulnerabilities will be promptly addressed.